Introduction: Why This List Exists

 Once you strip away positioning language and demos, evaluating application modernization platforms and providers becomes far more straightforward than it initially appears.

-• Ask for transformation traceability.
-How does a modern component map back to legacy behavior?
-What decisions were made automatically, what required human intervention, and where were assumptions introduced?
+- Where is your transformation traceability?
+How does a modern component map back to specific legacy behavior, and where were assumptions introduced?

-• Be cautious of prompt-led demos that showcase speed without showing structure.
-Fast output without visibility into correctness is not progress.
+- Prompt-led demos that show speed without showing correctness.
+Fast output without visibility into what changed and why is not progress.

 This is the point where the conversation either gets more honest.
 Platforms and providers that are built for full responsibility tend to welcome this level of scrutiny.
 Those optimized for speed or optics usually don’t.